Sarah Kernochan: Career

-Her second documentary, Thoth, also won an Academy Award in 2002, this time for Best Documentary Short Subject.
-She has taught screenwriting at Emerson College.
+Kernochan has taught screenwriting at Emerson College.

-In August 2014, her feature script Learning to Drive, based on a New Yorker story by Katha Pollitt, went before cameras.
-Starring Ben Kingsley and Patricia Clarkson, the film was released in the United States on August 21, 2015.

 Novels

-In 1977, Kernochan's novel Dry Hustle (ISBN 0-688-03149-8 in hard cover, ISBN 0-425-03661-8 in paperback) was published.
+In 1977, Kernochan's novel Dry Hustle (ISBN 0-688-03149-8 in hardcover, ISBN 0-425-03661-8 in paperback) was published.
 It was reprinted as an ebook in 2011.
-In June 2011, Kernochan released her first novel in over 35 years entitled Jane Was Here (ISBN 0980037727).
-A mysterious young woman, calling herself Jane, arrives in the small rundown community of Graynier, Massachusetts.
-She can point out the house where she grew up, though she has never been to Graynier in her life.
-Jane carries with her the fragmentary memory of her former life, and refuses to adjust to her new identity.
-Thus begins Jane's mission, to retrieve the puzzle pieces of a former life, groping her way through the past and the present simultaneously.
+In June 2011, Kernochan released her first novel in over 35 years, Jane Was Here (ISBN 0980037727).

 Music career

-Kernochan is also a singer, lyricist and composer.
-During the two years after the release of Marjoe, she released two albums on RCA Records as a singer-songwriter, House of Pain and Beat Around the Bush.
-In addition to singing, she played piano and contributed arrangements.
+Kernochan is also a singer, lyricist, and composer.
+During the two years after the release of Marjoe, she released two albums on RCA Records as a singer-songwriter, House of Pain and Beat Around the Bush, on which she sings, plays piano, and contributed arrangements.

-Kernochan released her third album as a singer-songwriter, Decades of Demos, in 2013.
-She also wrote the musical Sleeparound Town, which was a show about puberty and featured five adolescents.
+Kernochan released her third album, Decades of Demos, in 2013.
+She also wrote the musical Sleeparound Town, about puberty and featuring five adolescents.

 Personal life

-Kernochan is married to American stage director James Lapine, a Pulitzer Prize and three-time Tony Award winner.
+Kernochan is married to stage director James Lapine, a Pulitzer Prize and three-time Tony Award winner.
 The couple's daughter is food and health writer Phoebe Lapine.